Terry Reid

 2.)
 Silver White Light (Terry Reid) - 2:51 rating: **** stars

-Listing to 'Silver White Light ' on a good pair of headphones and the fuzz sound Reid got out of his guitar was stunning.
+Listing to "Silver White Light" on a good pair of headphones and the fuzz sound Reid got out of his guitar was stunning.

 3.)
 July (Terry Reid) - 3:30 rating: **** stars

-One of his prettiest songs. the acoustic guitar opening has always reminded me of something off a Led Zeppelin album - Stairway to Heaven' comes to mind.
+"JUly" was one of his prettiest songs. the acoustic guitar opening has always reminded me of something off a Led Zeppelin album - "Stairway to Heaven" comes to mind.
 Perhaps that's not a major shocker given Reid's connections with the band.
 Just Reid accompanying himself on acoustic guitar with a bit of percussion from Willie Bobo..

 4.)
 Marking Time (Terry Reid)- 3:45 rating: **** stars

-The rocker 'Marking Time' finally gave keyboardist Peter Solley and drummer Keith Webb a little spotlight time.
+The rocker "Marking Time" finally gave keyboardist Peter Solley and drummer Keith Webb a little spotlight time.
 One of the stronger tunes on the album.

 5.)
 Stay With Me Baby (Chris Youlden - Dave Peverett - Kim Simmonds) - 4:10 rating: *** stars

-In spite of the songwriting credits which indicated this was a Savoy Brown cover, it was actually a remake of a song written by George Weiss and Jerry Ragovoy and originally recorded by soul singer Lorraine Ellison.
+In spite of the songwriting credits which indicated this was a Savoy Brown cover, "Stay with Me Baby" was actually a remake of a song written by George Weiss and Jerry Ragovoy and originally recorded by soul singer Lorraine Ellison.
 (Later copies of the album fixed the mistake.)
 Reid's "rock-up" cover of the ballad wasn't bad, but it was one of those tracks where he tried to "power" his way through the song.
 Imagine a performance somewhere between Janis Joplin and Steve Marriott; the results being harsh and screechy Others will disagree, but to my ears the Ellison original was classier.
 Odd choice for Epic to release as a promotional single in the States.

-- 1969's 'Stay with Me' b/w 'Speak Now Or Forever Hold Your Peace' (Epic catalog number DJ 28)
+- 1969's "Stay with Me" b/w "Speak Now Or Forever Hold Your Peace" (Epic catalog number DJ 28)

 (side 2)